qpdf/qpdf/manual/index.rst

 :samp:`--show-crypto`
    Show a list of available crypto providers, each on a line by itself.
    The default provider is always listed first.
-See `Crypto Providers <#ref.crypto>`__ for more information about crypto providers.
+See :ref:`ref.crypto` for more information about crypto providers.

 :samp:`--completion-bash`